International Party

-"International Party" is a song by American rapper and record producer Swizz Beatz, released as a single on August 1, 2011 through Everest Entertainment.
+"International Party" is a song by American rapper and producer Swizz Beatz, released as a single through Everest Entertainment on August 1, 2011.
 The song was written by Beatz, Avery Chambliss and Tyrone Reginald Johnson, and produced by Beatz.
-It features vocals from singer-songwriter Alicia Keys.
+It features vocals from American singer Alicia Keys.
 The music video for the single was directed by Chris Robinson.
 The song was released as part of the Reethym of Lite footwear campaign by Reebok Classic, for which Beatz at the time served as creative director.
-On 22 August 2011, Beatz performed the song live at Reethym of Lite event during the Magic trade show at the Mandalay Bay’s Moorea Beach Club in Las Vegas.

 Background

 In April 2011, while working on his second studio album Haute Living, it was reported that Beatz was appointed global creative director for Reebok Classics.
 In July 2011, Reebok and Beatz launched the Reethym of Lite campaign for Reebok Lite footwear and apparel collection.
 Beatz said that he "directed, wrote the treatment" for the campaign.
 Beatz chose the song "International Party" for the campaign, because "for me, the Reethym of Lite is an 'International Party' – it connects the sneakers being light, the rhythm of dance, music, art and style and the rhythm of the people".
 Beatz further explained that “When I finished the record I knew it was a perfect fit for the campaign - it just felt right”.
 The song was also going to be featured on the Haute Living album, but Beatz decided not to release the album, but instead release individual songs, saying: